tu-team/2/doc/analysis/appraisal_theory.md

 ## Criteria list:

-1. Compatibility with model of six
+1. Compatible with model of six
+1. Compatibel with Plutchick theory
+1. Compatible with Tomkins theory
 1. Structure
 1. Process
+1. Continuous

 ## Structural model

 ### Criteria:

-1. Hardly compatibile with model of six (no levels of processing)
+1. Compatibile with model of six (no levels of processing) = 0.5
+1. Compatibel with Plutchick theory
+1. Compatible with Tomkins theory
-1. Structure model
+1. Structure = 1
+1. Process = 0
+1. Continuous - 0

 ### Lit